-30 Men's Designer Fashion Brands You Should Own
+30 Luxury Menswear Brands You Should Invest In

 #14 COMME DES GARÇONS

 With a French name, there’s a certain je ne sais quoi about the quirky Comme des Garçons.
-Japanese in fact, the luxury streetwear label was formed in 1969 by Tokyos’ Rei Kawakubo and has managed to stay culturally relevant thanks to a monochrome base augmented with rainbow-toned brights for a playful edge.
-As for tailoring, expect assymetric cuts with Japanese-expert fabrics.
+Japanese in fact, the luxury streetwear label was formed in 1969 by Tokyo’s Rei Kawakubo and has managed to stay culturally relevant thanks to a monochrome base augmented with rainbow-toned brights for a playful edge.
+As for tailoring, expect asymmetric cuts with Japanese-expert fabrics.

 #15 DIOR HOMME